 I took the advice of some local coffee aficionados and coarsely ground my beans for the best cold brew.
 I don't own a coffee grinder but used my blender instead.
 Just grind in quick short bursts instead of letting the blade run continuously.
 This technique produces a nice coarse grind and gets the job done.

 When you ask regular cold coffee brewers or do some research online, you'll see that not everyone agrees on the coffee bean to water ratio.
 You have some suggesting 1:3, 1:4, or 1:5 coffee to water ratio.
-Some even suggest carefully weighing the coarsely ground coffee in ounces—I did not do that.
+Some even suggest carefully weighing the coarsely ground coffee in ounces—I do not do that.

 How to make a cold brew